ibm-cloud-docs/containers/cs_ingress.md

    ```
    {: pre}

-4. **Multizone clusters**: For high availability, repeat the above steps for the private ALB in each zone.
+4. **Multizone clusters**: For high availability, repeat the previous steps for the private ALB in each zone.

 ### Step 3: Map your custom domain
 {: #private_3}